Foundation for innovation

 Summary

-The implantation of LVAD (Left Ventricular Assist Device) constitutes a medium to long-term therapeutic option for patients with end-stage heart failure with isolated left ventricular dysfunction.
-However, their use remains limited by the frequency of their side effects, which are mostly unpredictable.
-Several factors, including pulsatility, have been associated with LVAD complications in the literature, including bleeding complications.
-However, the pathophysiological pathways associated with decreased pulsatility are poorly understood.
-The prospective follow-up of the patients included in this study aims to study the pathophysiological pathways associated with the reduction in pulsatility and leading to complications of LVAD.
-The IMPULSMACS collection was created in 2021 by Dr Guillaume Lebreton in the Cardiac Surgery Department of the Pitié Salpêtrière University Hospitals – Charles Foix, and consists of samples of serum, DNA, circulating RNA, PBMC with associated clinical data.
-Link to relevant study: https://clinicaltrials.gov/ct2/show/NCT04951999
+Implantation of LVADs (Left Ventricular Assist Devices) is a medium to long-term therapeutic option for patients with end-stage heart failure and isolated left ventricular dysfunction.
+However, their use remains limited by the frequency of their adverse effects, most of which are unpredictable.
+Several factors, including pulsatility, have been associated with LVAD complications in the literature, particularly haemorrhagic complications.
+However, the pathophysiological pathways associated with reduced pulsatility are poorly understood.
+The aim of the prospective follow-up of patients included in this study is to investigate the pathophysiological pathways associated with reduced pulsatility and leading to LVAD complications.
+The IMPULSMACS collection was created in 2021 by Dr Guillaume Lebreton within the Cardiac Surgery Department of the Pitié Salpêtrière – Charles Foix University Hospitals, and consists of serum, DNA, circulating RNA and PBMC samples with associated clinical data.
+Link to the study concerned.

 Receipt of sample tubes